 How to Protect Your Skin from the Sun

-Learn about sun protection and how to treat a bad sunburn.
+Learn about sun protection, ways to protect your skin from the sun naturally, and how to treat a bad sunburn.

 By: Cathy Schutt, Editor, DIYideaCenter.com